 After winning a successful fire stopping contract in 2014, we have been working across various tower blocks within the city to make the buildings compliant under current fire safety legislation.
 The works included the installation of new fire doors, compartmentalisation in communal areas and loft voids.
-The project was originally contracted for three years but was extended to 5 years at the client’s request.
+The project was originally contracted for three years but was extended for a further 2 years due to good performance.

 We have been working with Leicester City Council for over the last 5 years to provide them with fire containment and passive fire protection works across their portfolio of 430 properties.